Unsupervised nonparametric detection of unknown objects in noisy images based on percolation theory: Introduction

 \section{Introduction}

-Assume we observe a noisy digital image on a screen of $N \times N$ pixels.
-Object detection and image reconstruction for noisy images are two of the cornerstone problems in image analysis.
-In this paper, we propose a new efficient technique for quick detection of objects in noisy images.
-Our approach uses mathematical percolation theory.

 Detection of objects in noisy images is the most basic problem of image analysis.
-Indeed, when one looks at a noisy image, the first question to ask is whether there is any object at all.
-This is also a primary question of interest in such diverse fields as, for example, cancer detection (\cite{Cancer_Detection_1}), automated urban analysis (\cite{Road_Detection_IEEE}), detection of cracks in buried pipes (\cite{Sinha200658}), and other possible applications in astronomy, electron microscopy and neurology.
+Indeed, when one looks at a noisy image, the first question to ask is whether there is any object hidden behind the noise, at all.
+This is also a primary question of interest in such diverse fields as, for example, cancer detection \citep{Cancer_Detection_1}, automated urban analysis \citep{Road_Detection_IEEE}, detection of cracks in buried pipes \citep{Sinha200658}, and other possible applications in astronomy, electron microscopy and neurology.
 Moreover, if there is just a random noise in the picture, it doesn't make sense to run computationally intensive procedures for image reconstruction for this particular picture.
-Surprisingly, the vast majority of image analysis methods, both in statistics and in engineering, skip this stage and start immediately with image reconstruction.
+This is especially relevant in modern day applications to Internet data and in automated image processing systems, where one has to mine billions of images under time constraints.
+Surprisingly, the vast majority of image analysis methods, both in statistics and in engineering, avoid the pure detection problem and start immediately with the more challenging and computationally intensive task of image reconstruction.